4th Alpine Division "Cuneense": History

 The division's lineage begins on 19 October 1933 when the 1st Alpini Regiment in Mondovì and 2nd Alpini Regiment in Cuneo left the 1st Alpine Division "Taurinense" and entered the newly raised IV Alpine Brigade in Cuneo.
 On 1 January 1934 the newly formed 4th Mountain Artillery Regiment in Cuneo joined the brigade.
 On 27 October 1934 the brigade changed its name to IV Superior Alpine Command, which received the name Cuneense in December of the same year (IV Comando Superiore Alpino "Cuneense").

 On 31 October 1935 the IV Superior Alpine Command "Cuneense" was reorganized as 4th Alpine Division "Cuneense" with the 1st and 2nd Alpini regiments and the 4th Alpine Artillery Regiment "Cuneense".
 On 25 December 1935 the Cuneense temporarily transferred its Alpini battalions "Pieve di Teco" and "Saluzzo" and its 11th Mountain Artillery Battery to the 5th Alpine Division "Pusteria" for the Second Italo-Ethiopian War.

 World War II

 Invasion of France

 The division participated in the Italian invasion of France in June 1940.
 On 22 June it entered French territory in the Chabriere and Mary valleys.

 Greco-Italian War

 In December 1940 the division was sent as reinforcements to Albania for the Greco-Italian War.
-Between 15-17 December 1940 the division's units entered the front in the upper Devoll valley.
+Between 15 and 17 December 1940 the division's units entered the front in the upper Devoll valley.
 On 18 March 1941 the division was taken out of the front and sent to Berat.
 At the end of March the division deployed to the Yugoslav-Albanian border for the upcoming Invasion of Yugoslavia.
 On 10 April the division crossed the border and advanced to Debar in Macedonia.
 After the war's conclusion the division returned to Italy in May 1941.